humdrum-tools/humdrum-notation-plugin/topic/mei/index.md

 {% include_relative trinklied-url.txt %}

-The full address of the url is <a target="_blank" href="https://plugin.humdrum.org/topic/musicxml/Mendelssohn_Op75_3.xml">https://plugin.humdrum.org/topic/musicxml/Mendelssohn_Op75_3.xml</a>.
+The full address of the url is <a target="_blank" href="https://plugin.humdrum.org/topic/mei/Mendelssohn_Op75_3.mei">https://plugin.humdrum.org/topic/mei/Mendelssohn_Op75_3.mei</a>.

-Note that filter commands can be added even when the input data is MusicXML.
+Note that filter commands can be added even when the input data is MEI.
 The data is converted automatically into Humdrum data, and then the filter line is added to the Humdrum data before being rendered into graphical music notation.
 The filter pipe-line for this example means: